katherine-anderson/SPICEcore_Dust_Data_Processing/README.md

     - Removal of contamination
   - To run both phases of data processing, enter 'Y' on the 1st prompt
   - Select 'N' on the 1st prompt if you ran the Phase 1 script already and have a "Cleaned_CFA_Phase1..." dataset
+  - Code will ask the user for paths to the code and data folders

 - Phase 1 data cleaning
   - Occurs in *"SPICEcore_Dust_Phase1_Processing.py"*
+  - Code will ask the user for paths to the code and data folders
   - Counts and removes melting errors
   - Applies the SP19 timescale (Winski et al., 2019)
-  - Adds descriptive columns
+  - Adds descriptive columns (see below)
-  - Calculates dust metrics
+  - Calculates dust metrics (see below)
   - Saves cleaned data (*"Cleaned_CFA_Phase1..."*)

 - Phase 2 data cleaning